The algorithms behind the generation of each system's cargo market

 Market item availability

-The availability of each item is also calculated using a formula, which is again performed as an 8-bit calculation:
+The availability of each item is also calculated using a formula, this time in the GVL routine.
+Again it is performed as an 8-bit calculation:

 quantity = (base_quantity + (random AND mask) - economy * economic_factor) mod 64